ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2020-14314](https://github.com/Live-Hack-CVE/CVE-2020-14314) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-14314.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-14314.svg)

 ## CVE-2020-14307
- A vulnerability was found in Wildfly's Enterprise Java Beans (EJB), where SessionOpenInvocations are never removed from the remote InvocationTracker after a response is received in the EJB Client, as well as the server.
+ A vulnerability was found in Wildfly's Enterprise Java Beans (EJB) versions shipped with Red Hat JBoss EAP 7, where SessionOpenInvocations are never removed from the remote InvocationTracker after a response is received in the EJB Client, as well as the server.
 This flaw allows an attacker to craft a denial of service attack to make the service unavailable.